 Your participation in Mock Trial will allow you to experience what it is like to prepare for and present a case before a presiding judge and scoring judges.
-By working with your team and coaches in a safe and fun learning environment provided by your school, you will learn to evaluate information and to respond quickly.
 As you prepare, you will sharpen public speaking and presentation skills.
 The greatest benefit is the opportunity to learn how the legal system works.
-By studying and understanding courtroom procedure, you should become more comfortable with federal and state laws as part of the legal system.
-Your interaction with some of South Carolina's finest attorneys and judges in a professional setting will give you a glimpse of the different interpretations of trial procedure and the different litigation styles of individual members in the legal arena.
+Your interaction with some of South Carolina's finest attorneys and judges in a professional setting will give insight to the different interpretations of trial procedure and litigation styles used in the legal arena.